Madison Woolley Rocks A Tiny Black Bikini For Racy Mirror Selfie

 Madison Woolley wowed her fans on Sunday, January 31, with a sexy new Instagram update.
 The Australian influencer rocked a skimpy black bikini that showcased her killer curves as she posed indoors for a mirror selfie.

-In the new post, Madison was dressed in her scanty bathing suit, standing in front of a mirror inside her home in Australia.
+In the new post, Madison was dressed in her scanty bathing suit standing in front of a mirror inside her home in Australia.
 She posed in the middle of the frame, standing with her thighs slightly parted.
 She tugged at her thong with her right hand as she held her phone with her left hand.
 The babe angled the mobile device in front of her body as she gazed at the screen and took the selfie.

-Madison sported a skimpy bikini top.
-The triangle-cut cups barely contained her shapely breasts.
-The plunging neckline and the huge gap between the cups allowed her to expose much of her décolletage, and the snug fit of the garment made her cleavage look prominent.
-The halter-style straps went over her neck for support, with another pair of strings tied around her back.
-The swimwear also highlighted her shoulders and lean arms.

-Madison left her blond locks loose and parted in the center as she opted for a mostly straight hairstyle.
-Notably, she tucked a section of hair behind her ears.
+Madison left her blond locks loose and parted in the center as she opted for a mostly straight hairstyle, tucking a section of hair behind her ears.
 The model kept her accessories minimal and only wore a pair of dangling earrings.

 The 23rd & Madison founder dropped a black heart emoji in the caption as it matched her sexy ensemble.
 She also revealed that her bikini set came from White Fox Boutique and tagged the brand in both the caption and the picture.